forslund/spotify-skill/README.md

 **Spotify has disabled my API access for the skill, it was violating their Terms of Service by enabling voice control.
 I must have missed this back in 2017 when I created the skill.**

+To use this skill currently you will need to create your own "application using https://developer.spotify.com".
+See instructions under the heading "Personal access token" .
 Listen to music from your Spotify Premium music account

 ## About